kahzew/storybook-addon-storyclip/README.md

 Storybook addon for clipping a story or a part of a story as an image.

-1. Press the <kbd>c</kdb>, or click the Camera button to enable the addon.
+1. Press the <kbd>c</kbd> key, or click the Camera button to enable the addon.

 2. Hover over any DOM element in the story canvas.